 Any excuse for fresh air and sunshine is a great excuse, but for young children, there is so much to explore outside.
 This makes time outdoors the perfect learning experience, too.
 Let your child go outside and just play.
 Period.

 Or, look for simple ways to turn a neighborhood walk into an educational outing.
 Take a nature walk.
-The Handbook of Nature Study blog is one of my favorite resources for nature study.
+Get the Handbook of Nature Study.

 You might also want to check out the book, 100 Backyard Activities.